reeddunkle/reeddunkle.github.io/_posts/2016-04-24-Python-Iterables-Iterators.md

 You can then call `next()` on `iterator_one` and `iterator_two` independently.
 They are on their own tracks.

 Apparently when you use an object that is already an iterator in a for-loop like I did above, it does not produce a fresh iterator from it.
-Otherwise, we would be able to call `next()` on “`list_that_can_be_iterated_on`” _after_ the for-loop, and still retrieve the next element.
+Otherwise, we would be able to call `next()` on `list_that_can_be_iterated_on` _after_ the for-loop, and still retrieve the next element.
 But we can’t; it raises a `StopIteration` exception.

 #### Reviewing the important concepts with custom classes: